Tell us Something About Yourself?

 I would definitely recommend studying the DVM at the UoM and here is a link for more information about my journey: http://discover.fvas.unimelb.edu.au/veterinary-medicine/veterinarian-in-training-watch-this-space

-– As previously mentioned, I have a beautiful chocolate spoodle named Skye.
+As previously mentioned, I have a beautiful chocolate Spoodle named Skye.
 I got her as a puppy when I was 12 and had to strongly convince my mother to allow me to get her.
-She always keeps my company when I am studying and lets me practice my clinical examinations on her.
+She always keeps me company when I am studying and lets me practice my clinical examinations on her.

-– Once I finish my DVM degree in 2018 (next year) I intend to work for an experienced Veterinarian in a smallies (dogs and cats) vet hospital.
-Even though we learn both theoretical and clinical skills whilst in university, the majority of my clinical skills will be developed once I am out in practice and dealing with real patients (and clients).
+Once I finish my DVM degree in 2018 (next year) I intend to work for an experienced Veterinarian in a smaller (dogs and cats) vet hospital.
+Even though we learn both theoretical and clinical skills whilst at university, the majority of my clinical skills will be developed once I am out in practice and dealing with real patients (and clients).